adap/flower/doc/source/how-to-use-differential-privacy.rst

 Local Training using Privacy Engines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For ensuring data instance-level privacy during local model training on the client side, consider leveraging privacy engines such as Opacus and TensorFlow Privacy.
-For examples of using Flower with these engines, please refer to the Flower examples directory.
+For examples of using Flower with these engines, please refer to the Flower examples directory (`Opacus <https://github.com/adap/flower/tree/main/examples/opacus>`_, `Tensorflow Privacy <https://github.com/adap/flower/tree/main/examples/dp-sgd-mnist>`_).